magomimmo/modern-cljs/doc/tutorial-18.md

 ### Global profiles

-Say you want a set of plugins being available in all your lacally projects managed by `lein`.
+Say you want a set of plugins being available in all your local projects managed by `lein`.
 I always want to have few plugins.

 For example: